-Partor Assessment and Measurement When to Apply Correction Comment Tonal Noise One third octave oc narrow band analysis.
-Level of one-third octave band exceeds the level of the adjacent bands on both sides by; 5 dB or more if the centre frequency of the band containing the tone is above 400 Hz; 8 dB or more if the centre frequency of the band containing the tone is 160 to 400 Hz; 15 dB or more if the centre frequency of the band containing the tone is 160 to 400 Hz; 15 dB or more if the centre frequency of the band containing the tone is below 160 Hz. /s-dB Narrow band frequency analysis may he required to precisely detect occurrence.
-Low Frequency Noise Measurement of C weighted and A- weighted level.
+Factor Assessment and Measurement When to Apply Correction Comment Tonal Noise One third octave or narrow band analysis.
+Level of one-third octave band exceeds the level of the adjacent bands on both sides by. • 5 dB or more if the centre frequency of the band containing the tone is above 400 Hz. • 8 dB or more if the centre frequency of the band containing the tone is 160 to 400 Hz inclusive. • 15 dB or more if the centre frequency of the band containing the tone is below 160 Hz.
+S dH Narrow hand frequency analysis may be required to precisely detect occurrence Low Frequency Noise Measurement of C weighted and A- weighted level.
 Measure/assess C and A weighted levels over same time period.
 Correction to be applied if the difference between the two levels is 15 dB or more.
-5 dB C- weighting is designed to be more responsive to low frequency noise.
+5 d8 C- weighting to designed to be more responsive to low frequency noise.